-- If the student does not go left to right, say Go this way. - If the student appears confused, say Remember to tell me the name of the number.
+- If the student does not go left to right, say Go this way (sweep your finger across the row). - If the student appears confused about the task, say Remember to tell me the name of the number.

-- If the student stops and it is not a hesitation on a specific item, say Keep going. - If the student loses his/her place, point.
+- If the student stops and it is not a hesitation on a specific item, say Keep going. - If the student appears confused about where to go next, point.